ludiazv/node-red-contrib-nrf24/README.md

 [2]: Two devices are able to communicate via radio if they use the __same channel and the same data rate__.

+[3]: IRQ -1 means IRQ is not used and Polling time will be used to poll the status of the radio.
+Poll time need to be >4ms (4,000us) to avoid CPU congestion.
+Chosing a short poll time will consume CPU cycles polling, converselly long polling time could represent the loss o radio packets.

 ### Reading frames/packets (rf24input)

 To read frames sent over the radio an __rf24input__ node need to placed in your flow.
 This node represent a *reading pipe* in __nRF24L01__ terminology.
 A pipe is a virtual one-way channel of communication between radios.
 If a device write to a pipe, all radios listening in that pipe will receive the packet.

 >__Caveat__: In this implementation only 40-bit (5-bytes) pipe numbers are supported as recommended by __nRF24L01__ manufacturer.